Rockets of Today

 • Ariane: survivor.

-• Skylon: some variant might eventually end up a real winner, but it’s a long way off.
+• Skylon: I thought some variant could eventually end up a real winner in the very long term, but now I doubt it.

-• Irtysh: a temporary semi-winner, maybe, then a limited governmental role.
+• Irtysh: a temporary semi-winner, maybe, then a limited governmental role, assuming it ever flies at all.

-• Angara: might eventually do better than Irtysh, but looking like a loser so far.
+• Angara: looking like a loser so far.

 • Proton updates: loser (came true shortly after adding this section... it and Soyuz will retire with honor, like Atlas and Delta).